-When the Broadcast WAVE Support option is selected in the Preferences menu the automatic timecode extraction feature is enabled.
+When the VBroadcast WAVE Support option is selected in the Preferences menu the automatic timecode extraction feature is enabled.
 With this feature enabled, if a Broadcast Wave file is Imported into the file input section the MAS Start Time timecode field will automatically update with the 'original start time timecode stamp' that is contained within the Broadcast wave file.

-☑ Note: Timecode Frame Rate Must match the original frame rate that was used when the file was created to re-produce the same Start Time.
+Note: The timecode frame rate Must match the original frame rate that was used when the file was created to re-produce the same start time.